imixs/imixs-workflow/src/site/markdown/docker.md

 	docker run --name="imixs-workflow" -d -p 8080:8080 -p 9990:9990 \
 	         -e WILDFLY_PASS="adminadmin" \
-	         --link imixs-workflow-db:postgres \
+	         --link imixs-workflow:postgres \
 	         imixs/imixs-workflow

-The container need to be linked to the postgres container providing a database name 'workflow-db'.
+The container need to be linked to the postgres container providing a database name 'workflow'.
 See the [docker project home](https://hub.docker.com/r/imixs/imixs-microservice/) for more information.

 ### ...via docker-compose